Variables

 {% endhint %}

-2. **Scope:** You can set the level where you want this variable to be available.
+2. **Scope:** You can set the level at which you want this variable to be available.

 {% hint style="info" %}

-The four levels of scopes are listed in the order of "least shared or restrictive to more shared / available/"
+The four levels of scopes are listed in the order of **"least shared or restrictive to most shared/available/"**

 {% endhint %}